Retainers

 Bad Habits

-In some cases, fixed or “cemented in” retainers will be recommended by the orthodontist.
+In some cases, fixed or “cemented in” retainers—such as bonded retainers made of a metal wire—will be recommended by the orthodontist.
+These retainers consist of a thin metal wire that is bonded to the back of your teeth and are virtually invisible from the front.
 In the absence of caries or gum disease and with regular visits to your dentist, this type of retainer can remain in place long-term.
-Repairs, however, should be expected with this type of retainer as they may wear over time.
+However, repairs should be expected over time, as the wire retainers may wear down.

 Removable Orthodontic Retainers

-In most cases, one or more removable type retainers will be recommended by your orthodontist.
-This type of retainer should be worn as instructed by your orthodontist the first year of retention.
-In the second year, it can be cut down to every other night.
-In certain situations, our orthodontist may recommend a different protocol to best suit your needs.
-The removable retainers should be inserted at night before you go to bed.
+In most cases, one or more removable retainers will be recommended by your orthodontist.
+These virtually invisible retainers should be worn as instructed during the first year of retention.
+In the second year, you may wear them every other night.
+In certain situations, our orthodontist may recommend a different retention protocol to best suit your needs.
+Removable retainers should always be worn at night before bed.

 Gum Disease